Evert-R/milestone-one/README.md

 ## Testing
+### Tools
 - [w3c Markup Validation](https://validator.w3.org)
     - HTML validation: No errors
 - [w3c CSS Validation](https://jigsaw.w3.org/css-validator/validator)
     - CSS validation: No errors

+### Users
+1. As a user who already bought the record I clicked on the download button on the front page and went straight to the download section.
+Meanwhile I see the page scroll by so after I downloaded the music I go back to discover the rest while listening to the music from the stream section.
+2. As a user who missed the record release I selected the musical note on the menu to go straight to the stream section.
+From there I click on the shopping cart wich leads me to the website where I can buy the record.
+3. As a user with no prior knowledge I scrolled down manually to read the about section.
+Scrolled further to listen to the music, then dowload the music, watch the artwork, view the releaseparty video, and finally end up at the credits following links to all the contributors of this project.
+4. As a recordstore owner or an artist I click on the logo of the record company to go to its website.
+5. As a historian I clicked on the eye in the menu to go directly to the articles and artworks in the carousel.

+### Responsive behaviour

 ### Known issues
 - Fixed background image not showing on google chrome mobile (Android)